mancsego/dbp/README.md

 ## How to start up project
 To start the project, you need to have docker installed on your host.
 There are no other requirements.

+Copy the .env.example file to .env and adjust the values to your needs.
+The only restriction is the jwt secret which must be an at least 256 bits long HMAC hash string.

+Then run the following command in the root directory of the project:

 ```shell
 docker compose up
 ```